-To set the maximum timeout value for your transactions, use the DbEnv::set\timeout() method.
+To set the maximum timeout value for your transactions, use the EnvironmentConfig.setTxnTimeout() method.
 This method configures the entire environment; not just the handle used to set the configuration.
 Further, this value may be set at any time during the application's lifetime.
+(Use Environment.setConfig() to set this value after the environment has been opened.)

-This value can also be set using the DB CONFIG file's set txn timeout parameter.
+This value can also be set using the DB\CONFIG file's set\txn\timeout parameter.